-Fielding questions from backers can flummox first-time project creators and veterans alike.
+Fielding questions from backers can flummox first-time creators and veterans alike.
 The bigger your crowdfunding campaign, the more likely you’ll be flooded with feedback and queries – positive and negative.
 Keeping a cool head can be easier said than done, especially when you’re juggling the demands of running and promoting a campaign.

-Project creators should aim to respond to backer inquiries in a timely and polite fashion.
+Creators should aim to respond to backer inquiries in a timely and polite fashion.
 Being empathetic to backers’ concerns is especially crucial: a little understanding can go a long way in placating your most fervent supporters.

 If you’re feeling stuck, don’t worry!
 There are plenty of resources on BackerKit and elsewhere that can help.